Weld has been used as early as the Roman times for dyeing fabrics shades of yellow. When over-dyed with woad, it produces Lincoln Green.

-Harvest the leaves and flower stalks while the it is flowering but while the plant is still green.
-The leaves of nonflowering plants may also be used.
-Color is most concentrated in the leaves, flowers and seed pods.
-Old, dried up weld plants give a dull yellow.
+Harvest the leaves and flower stalks while it is flowering, but when the plant is still green.
+The leaves of nonflowering plants may also be used, but yeilds a less bright yellow.
+Color is most concentrated in the leaves, flowers, and seed pods.

 Plant weld on 6” centers in full sun in average to poor soils.
 Height 2-4’ in flower.
-Leaves of 12 plants or tops of 6 flowering plants dyes 4oz of wool.
+Leaves of 12 plants or tops of 6 flowering plants dye 4oz of wool.
 Biennial.

 Out of stock